 Creating your personal /tmp directory

 To maintain control of the temporary storage for files and add security for things such as sessions, you can configure the software to use any directory you want for temporary storage.
-It is often desirable to make this directory within your own user space (outside the web accessible directory).
+Making this directory within your own user space (outside the web-accessible directory) is often desirable.
 For example, create a /tmp directory in the following location.
 Make sure to change username to your Shell user.

 Here you can control the /tmp directory while your files are protected from view by others on the server.
 You would control this directory based on the programming language your site is using.
 For example, if your site is using PHP, view the following link: